 This winter Eloise Butler again traveled to the East Coast to visit her relatives in Malden Mass, as had been her custom since she retired from teaching in 1911.
-But instead of spending all of her time there, she and her sister Cora Pease and Cora’s husband, spent several months in Greece and Italy touring botanic gardens and museums.
+But instead of spending all of her time there, she and her sister Cora Pease and Cora’s husband, spent two months in Algiers, Greece, Germany and Italy touring botanic gardens and museums.
+According to a report on March 3 in the Minneapolis Tribune they planned to be back in late March.

-When she returned to Minneapolis in the spring she would begin one of her busiest years of planting in the new wildflower garden.
-The prior year (1913) she had added 993 plants from73 species, so that be the start of 1914 the Garden had 607 species of herbaceous plants, 66 species of trees and 101 species of shrubs.
+When she returned to Minneapolis she would begin one of her busiest years of planting in the new Wild Botanic Garden.
+The prior year (1913) she had added 993 plants from 73 species, so that by the start of 1914 the Garden had 607 species of herbaceous plants, 66 species of trees and 101 species of shrubs.
 (1)

 She would write in her report to Parks Superintendent Theodore Wirth: